Secondary Market: Types, Functions, Benefits & Key Insights

 Instruments in Secondary Market

-- Options: These are contracts that give buyers the right but not the obligation to buy or sell assets at a predetermined price and time in the future.
+- Options: Options are contracts that give the buyer the right to buy or sell an asset at a specific price before a certain date.

 Aftermarkets Participants of Secondary Market